 The Mercedes EQC has an 80 kWh lithium-ion battery feeding two electric motors, one on each axle.
 They will provide all-wheel drive in several of the multiple driver-selectable driving modes – Eco, comfort, Max Range, Sport and Individual (which permits a custom set of parameters, including accelerator response and degree of regenerative braking power, to be programed by the driver).

 The front motor is tuned for low- to medium-demand driving and fuel efficiency; the system biases torque to the rear wheels – via the rear motor – for sportier performance when the accelerator pedal is pushed hard and/or the appropriate diving mode is selected.
+If you are interested in buying this car but unfortunately you don’t see it in your immediate future, then it may be time to get your current model repaired and serviced so it can run until you are ready to trade it in.
+If you have a Mercedes and you are looking to get it serviced, then you may wish to have a look at a company such as Mercedes Repair Los Angeles for help.

 Combined, the motors can deliver 402 peak horsepower and 564 pound-feet of torque